rochacbruno/rust_memes/README.md

 Most of the images here were created by members of the telegram groups listed above, some of the images taken from `/r/rustjerk`.

-Special mention to: @tilacog - The meme master!
+Special mention to: https://github.com/tilacog - The meme master!